jorekai/numba-net/README.md

 # numba-net
-a tiny neural net library decorated to be fast - still in development
+a tiny neural net library decorated to be fast
+J4F

 # TODO